 More Instant Pot Recipes to Try:

 - 1 tablespoon oil

 - 3 pound pork butt or shoulder cut into 4 pieces

 - 1 teaspoon pepper

 - 1 cup BBQ sauce plus more for serving

 - In a small bowl, whisk together brown sugar, mustard, chicken broth, and apple cider vinegar.
 Set aside,

 - Heat your Instant Pot to saute.
 When the display read HOT, add oil to the pot.

 - Sprinkle salt and pepper all over the pork and arrange in the bottom of the instant pot.
 Cook 4-5 minutes, turning to brown on all sides.

 - Turn off the saute function and pour the vinegar mixture over the pork.
 Put the lid on the instant pot and turn to seal.
-Set the timer to cook for 35 minutes.
+Set the timer to cook for 35 minutes on high pressure.
 When timer beeps, let naturally release for 10-15 minutes, then do a quick release.